-This technique has been used by players as diverse as Larry Adler and DeFord Bailey, but it is only really practical with blow notes and I have heard that, much like the ability to roll one's tongue, some people are genetically incapable of doing it.
+This technique has been used by players as diverse as Larry Adler and DeFord Bailey, but it is only really practical with blow notes and I have heard it claimed that, much like the ability to roll one's tongue, some people are genetically incapable of doing it.

 There is a technique which produces a similar effect which, as far as I know, can only be used with draw notes and involves literally snoring whilst drawing in air through the harp.
 This can be used to produce "growling effects" similar to those used by jazz trumpeters and trombonists: